Industry City: Description

-The privately owned Industry City complex covers sixteen structures and 35 acre of land on the Brooklyn waterfront, adjacent to New York Harbor.
+The privately owned Industry City complex includes 16 structures and 35 acre of land on the Brooklyn waterfront, adjacent to New York Harbor.
 It is subdivided into eight former factory buildings between Second Avenue, 33rd Street, Third Avenue, and 37th Street, numbered 8 to 1 from north to south.
-An additional two buildings, numbered 19 and 20, occupy the block bounded by First Avenue, Second Avenue, 39th Street, and 41st Street.
+Two more buildings, numbered 19 and 20, occupy the block bounded by First Avenue, Second Avenue, 39th Street, and 41st Street.
 The structures contain a combined 6,000,000 ft2 of floor space.
-All of the buildings were part of the Bush Terminal Company's "Industrial Colony", which was built in the late 1900s and early 1910s.
+All of the buildings were part of the Bush Terminal Company's "Industrial Colony", built in the late 1900s and early 1910s.

-Directly south of Industry City, between First Avenue, 40th Street, Second Avenue, and 51st Street, is a collection of eleven former warehouses operated by the NYCEDC as part of the Bush Terminal manufacturing complex.
+Directly south of Industry City, between First Avenue, 40th Street, Second Avenue, and 51st Street, is a collection of 11 former warehouses operated by the NYCEDC as part of the Bush Terminal manufacturing complex.
 These structures were developed by the South Brooklyn Industrial Development Corporation starting in 1989.
 The campus comprises 36 acre of land and 1,400,000 ft2 of renovated floor space.

 The entire complex was originally called Bush Terminal and formerly stretched further north to 28th Street.
 The section north of 32nd Street, comprising the former Naval Fleet Supply Base, is no longer part of Bush Terminal.
 One of the buildings between 29th and 31st Street, called Federal Building No. 2, are a privately owned shopping complex called Liberty View Industrial Plaza.
 It was bought by Salman Properties in 2011, and before that, it had been vacant since 2000.
 The site of the other structure, Federal Building No. 1, is occupied by Metropolitan Detention Center, Brooklyn (MDC Brooklyn), which was built in the 1990s.
 Federal Building No. 1 was demolished in 1993 to make way for MDC Brooklyn.

 The South Brooklyn Marine Terminal, also owned by the NYCEDC, occupies the waterfront to the north and west, from 39th to 29th Streets.

 Factory lofts

 By 1918, the Bush Terminal Company owned 3,100 ft of waterfront in Brooklyn, and the terminal covered 20 waterfront blocks.
-The complex ultimately encompassed sixteen factory buildings between 28th and 37th Streets, and between 39th and 41st Streets.
+The complex ultimately encompassed 16 factory buildings between 28th and 37th Streets, and between 39th and 41st Streets.
 The buildings were outfitted with the most modern amenities available in the 1900s and 1910s, such as fireproof metal facades and a fire sprinkler system.
-The floors of each loft building could carry loads of up to 200 lb/ft2.
+The floors of the loft buildings could carry loads of up to 200 lb/ft2.

 The loft buildings had a combined 150 freight elevators.
-They were mostly U-shaped to facilitate loading at the rail sidings located in between the two wings of each building.
+They were mostly U-shaped to facilitate loading at the rail sidings between the two wings of each building.
 By the 1970s, the facility's buildings had 263,740 window panes in their walls and 138 mi of fire sprinklers running within them.